Laura10101/kitten-calculator/README.md

   - To assist the user in accurately entering each parent's traits, a phenotype display is provided at the top of each question.
   - The phenotype display shows an image which represents what the parent that is currently being entered will be, based on the information provided so far.
   - As the user selects each answer, this display will update to reflect the parent's phenotype based on the current selection.
-  - The following screenshots show the phenotype display for a chocolate parent when the "bicolour" option is selected, versus when the "van" option is selected for the white spotting gene.
+  - The following screenshots show the phenotype display for a chocolate parent when the "bicolour" option is selected, versus when the "van" option is selected for the white spotting gene:

   ![Phenotype display for a chocolate bicolour parent](https://laura10101.github.io/kitten-calculator/documentation/features/chocolate-bicolour-dad-phenotype.png)